Convento de San Marcos

-The Convento de San Marcos was a convent in León, Spain, that is today an operating luxury parador hotel.
+The Convento de San Marcos was a convent in the city of León, Castile and León, Spain, that is today an operating luxury parador hotel.
 It also contains a consecrated church and museum, and is one of the most important monuments of the Renaissance in Spain.
 It is one of the greatest architectural jewels of León, together with the Cathedral, the Basilica of San Isidoro and la Casa Botines.
 It has a highly ornamental plateresque facade.